All Episodes

 You and I wouldn't last two plays before we're carted off and sent to the hospital or something.

-Uh it's in the context of the rules changes that they're making and the things they're saying about it, coupled with the comments being made by players subject to the rules change that are creating the impression that they're softening it.
+It's in the context of the rules changes that they're making and the things they're saying about it, coupled with the comments being made by players subject to the rules change that are creating the impression that they're softening it.

-And they're they're never going to be able to take that out of it unless they go flag and take the face mask off the helmet.
+But it's still a brutal game, and they're never going to be able to take that out of it unless they go flag and take the face mask off the helmet.

 And that'd be the only thing they could do.